-In the Consolidated Banking Act, "banking group" is a set of banking, financial and instrumental companies (companies with activities that have an auxiliary nature of 'activities of other companies in the group), to which one bank from the territory of Italy is the parent company.
+In the Consolidated Banking Act, "banking group" is a set of banking, financial and instrumental companies (companies with activities that have an auxiliary nature of 'activities of other companies in the group'), to which one bank from the territory of Italy is the parent company.

-The parent company shall notify the Bank of Italy the existence of the group, and its current composition, even though it might differ from what was communicated by the parent company.
+The parent company shall notify the Bank of Italy of the existence of the group, and its current composition, even though it might differ from what was communicated by the parent company.

 The tasks of the parent company involve management, coordination and control of the companies composing the group mainly by issuing provisions, whose ultimate aim is the stability of the group of companies.
-The Directors and Board members of these companies are asked to provide any information for the enactment of provisions and the necessary cooperation to be compliant with the rules on consolidated supervision.
+The Directors and Board members of these companies are asked to provide any information for the enactment of provisions and the necessary cooperation in order to comply with the rules on consolidated supervision.

-The Consolidated Act regarding the topic of Banking and Credit, provides a tripartite typology of supervision:
+Regarding the topic of Banking and Credit, the Consolidated Act provides triple supervision:

-- (i) informative supervision.
+- (i) Informative supervision.
 The Bank of Italy requires that financial entities transmit, even periodically, information and data on any relevant events.
-It determines terms and methods for the transmission of events, data and information, and it can also require certification of the financial statements provided by regulated entities; - (ii) regulatory supervision.
-The Bank of Italy has the power to give the parent company provisions regarding the banking group as a whole, or its components, concerning capital adequacy, risk management, shareholdings and other participations, administrative and accounting procedures and internal controls: - (iii) inspective supervision.
+It determines terms and methods for the transmission of events, data and information, and it can also require certification of the financial statements provided by regulated entities. - (ii) Regulatory supervision.
+The Bank of Italy has the power to give the parent company provisions regarding the banking group as a whole, or its components, concerning capital adequacy, risk management, shareholdings and other participations, administrative and accounting procedures and internal controls. - (iii) Inspective supervision.
 The Bank of Italy may carry out inspections to examine issues and require the submission of documents and records.
 It may request the competent authorities of another EU country to carry out investigations at the companies, established in that State, or rather agree on other methods of control and it may conduct inspections at the companies with registered offices in Italy included under the supervision of the applicants.

-In order to strengthen consolidated prudential supervision and to allow information exchange between the competent authorities and organisations, Directive 95/26/EC of June 29th 1995 aimed to reinforce and develop some important definitions.
-The term "financial institution" disappeared, and was replaced by Insurance or Investment Company in line with the activity of the company, as well the term "close connection" defined as participation, about 20% of the capital share of the subsidiary, implies a dominant influence.
+In order to strengthen consolidated prudential supervision and to allow information exchange between the competent authorities and organisations, Directive 95/26/EC of 29th June 1995 aimed to reinforce and develop some important definitions.
+The term "financial institution" disappeared, and was replaced by Insurance or Investment Company in line with the activity of the company, as well the term "close connection" defined as participation, about 20% of the capital share of the subsidiary, implying a dominant influence.

-The Directive was implemented in Italy by the Legislative Decree 333/1999 "Implementation of Directive no. 95/26/EC on strengthening the prudential supervision of credit institutions".
-This decree introduced, modifying the Banking Act, the Pension Funds Authority (COVIP).
-As provided by the Directive, Legislative Decree 333/1999 reiterated the secrecy of the information processed by the Bank of Italy, which can be exchanged both with other responsible organisations for "sectorial" supervision (CONSOB, COVIP, ISVAP and UIC), and with Control Organisations of other Member States.
-Even though the regulation was aimed at improving the effectiveness of supervisory rules for financial conglomerates that have widened the range of business lines and the geographical area of operability, the Italian implementation missed to underline the importance of proportional guidelines.
-In other words, the set of rules were addressed to all financial and credit institutions within groups, without any practical consideration to size and business complexity.
+The Directive was implemented in Italy by Legislative Decree no. 333/1999 "Implementation of Directive no. 95/26/EC on strengthening the prudential supervision of credit institutions".
+Modifying the Banking Act, this decree introduced the Pension Funds Authority (COVIP).
+As provided by the Directive, Legislative Decree no. 333/1999 reiterated the secrecy of the information processed by the Bank of Italy, which can be exchanged with other responsible organisations for "sectorial" supervision (CONSOB, COVIP, ISVAP and UIC), and with Control Organisations of other Member States.
+Although the regulation was aimed at improving the effectiveness of supervisory rules for financial conglomerates that have widened the range of business lines and the geographical area of operability, the Italian implementation failed to underline the importance of proportional guidelines.
+In other words, the set of rules were addressed to all financial and credit institutions within groups, without any practical consideration of size and business complexity.

-Moreover, systemic risk was not seen as a priority for Italian (and European) regulators whose assumption was that by ensuring an extended supervision to all the financial players of the market contagion was impossible to experience.
+Moreover, systemic risk was not seen as a priority for Italian (and European) regulators whose assumption was that by ensuring extended supervision to all financial players in the market, contagion was impossible.